 Mom Hack: Dining Out With Kids4

-Three kids and city living means that we do our share of supporting the restaurant industry and I’ve got zero mom guilt over that one!
+Three kids and city living means that we do our share of dining out with kids and supporting the restaurant industry.
+I’ve got zero mom guilt over that one!
 It’s just so simple for us to head out the door, walk a few blocks to a restaurant and have lunch or an early dinner.
 This also means that my kids are all pretty familiar with dining out and restaurant manners have been instilled into them from the very start.

 I’ve taken my trio out for meals by myself many times.
 In fact, I can remember this sense of total accomplishment the first time I took the two big kids and my tiny newborn out to a chain restaurant for dinner.
 We were one mama and three kids and I didn’t sweat it at all.
 We’ve been dining out as a family since the first was little and I find it really fun to go out to eat with my kids.

 I always choose wisely when we go out for a meal.
 If someone is overly grumpy or tired, we won’t be going to a sit down restaurant.
 However, sometimes you make lunch plans to meet up with someone and you have to take your crew no matter what.
 I can be go with the flow on this one, however, we never waiver from our restaurant manners.

 The Game Plan

 Before we even get to the restaurant we talk about what the kids are going to order, all the way to what drinks they’ll have.
 I find this makes things simpler and avoids potential meltdowns once we are at the table.
 As soon as the kids could speak in sentences I’ve gotten them to order their own meal, the younger they are the more help they get from me.
 Before we give our order we talk about how it will sound and I gently remind them about using their manners and the importance of saying thank you and making eye contact with the server.